wuxxin/machine-bootstrap/README.md

 **Usage:** to be executed on an linux liveimage/recoveryimage system connected via ssh.

-It serves three use cases:
+It can be configured to fit different use cases, eg.
-+ as a Desktop/Laptop for getting experience with the setup
++ as a Desktop/Laptop
 + as a typical Rootserver (2xHD, headless)
 + as a home-nas/home-io headless server with one ssd and two attached spindle disks

-**Current Status:** some setups work, some break under certain conditions.
+**Status:** most combinations work, some break under certain conditions.

 ## Features